 We have some helpful hints for those wishing to seek out this coveted treat, and believe me, you’ll need them!
 Mushroom picking spots are nearly sacred in our neck of the woods and no one is about to give up their GPS coordinates and risk missing out on one savory morsel!

-Where: Look in sandy soil, near tall trees—typically elm, ash and poplar trees, sometimes fruit trees (old orchards are awesome), but never under pines.
+Where: Look in sandy soil, near tall trees—typically elm, ash and poplar trees, sometimes fruit trees (old orchards are awesome), and sometimes under pines.
 The Pigeon River Country State Forest is a fav hunting ground for morel seekers.
 This Pigeon River Map will help you find your way around our favorite stretch of wilderness.

 When: Head out about six weeks after the snow has melted.
 Morels like things warm and moist (not soggy), so a day following a spring rain improves your odds.
 Hunt when daytime highs have hovered in the 60s and nights have gone no lower than the 40s.